tiltedphoques/TiltedReverse/README.md

-# Destroyer Of Worlds
+# Tilted Reverse

-This library is yet another attempt to get a decent networking library designed with games in mind.
+This library covers our reverse engineering needs for game clients